wp-plugins/javascript-autoloader/readme.txt

 This directory can be placed in three different locations that are loaded in the following order:

-* Child Theme dependent (if using a Child Theme) : in the Child Theme’s directory
+* Child Theme dependent (if using a Child Theme) : in the Child Theme's directory
-* Theme dependent : in the Theme’s directory
+* Theme dependent : in the Theme's directory
 * Theme independent : in the wp-content directory

 You can use as many subdirectories as you like.
 Only files with extension .js are added, all other files are ignored.